UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Image_Setup.md

 <img src="../Media_Repository/Pi_Imager_OS_settings_1.png" alt="Pi imager OS other" alt="Pi imager OS settings" title="Pi imager OS settings" width="30%"/> <img src="../Media_Repository/Pi_Imager_OS_settings_2.png" alt="Pi imager OS settings" title="Pi imager OS settings" width="30%"/>

+7.
-7. Remove the USB plug of the SSD enclosure from your PC.
-Make sure your Pi is unplugged from any power outlet.
-Plug the USB plug of the SSD enclosure into the Pi.
-Plug your SSD enclosure's power outlet into a power outlet.
-Plug your Pi into a power outlet.
+  - Remove the USB plug of the SSD enclosure from your computer.
+  - Make sure your Pi is unplugged from any power outlet.
+  - Plug the USB plug of the SSD enclosure into the Pi.
+  - Plug your SSD enclosure's power outlet into a power outlet.
+  - Plug your Pi into a power outlet.
 Wait one minute while your Pi boots up.
 You now have a tiny functioning computer!

 # __Next Step__